Theoretical Gravitational Dynamics and Radiation

 Key insights into neutron star interiors can be obtained from the gravitational waves from a neutron star binary inspiral.
 The success of extracting this information, however, relies on a detailed understanding of the effects of the neutron star matter on the dynamics and gravitational wave emission.
 As the two objects approach each other, the NS begins to respond to the tidal field due to the companion and deforms, similar to the tidal bulges raised on the earth by the moon’s differential gravity.
 For a NS-BH binary, the inspiral terminates either when the NS plunges into the BH or when the BH’s tidal force becomes stronger than the NS’s self-gravity and tears apart the NS material which then spreads out into a tidal tail.
 For NS-NS binaries on the other hand, the merger is dominated by hydrodynamics.
 The details of these processes and the identification of characteristic parameters linking the GW signal to the NS matter remain still need more exploration.

-Questions addressed by the theoretical work in the division:
+Questions addressed by the theoretical work in the department:

 - What are efficient strategies to advance the knowledge of the two-body problem in General Relativity and to include more physical effects?